Carbon Steel Lining with Epoxy Anati-Corrosion Pai

 Product Description

 Yimei's Sequencing Batch Reactors (or Sequential Batch Reactors, SBRs) are a unique secondary aerobic biological treatment process ideally suited for several industrial applications.
 Typically SBRs reduce the organic and nutrient loadings in medium strength wastewater to comply with surface water discharge limits or as a pre-treatment stage to tertiary recycling.
+While there are several configurations of SBRs, the basic process is simple.
+An installation comprises one or more tanks equipped with a common inlet allowing feedwater to be directed to either tank.
+There are four stages to SBR treatment: fill, aeration, settling and decanting.

 The aeration stage adds air to the mixed solids and liquid (mixed liquor) either via fixed or floating mechanical pumps or by blowing it into finely perforated membranes fixed to the floor of the tank.
 During this, the inlet valve to the tank is open and a return-activated sludge pump takes the mixed liquor from the outlet end of the tank to the inlet to "seed" incoming sewage with live bacteria.